CableDorado2/Ikemen-Plus-Ultra/README.md

 | UI Back | Esc |  |  |

 ## TODO List
-CD2: Plans for future updates, they are in Spanish, porque así es como entiendo mis ideas (Si las puedes traducir, entender y ofrecer ayuda estupendo!):
+CD2: Plans for future updates, they are in Spanish, because this is how I understand my ideas (If you can translate them, understand and offer help, will be great for progressing with this engine!):

 **v1.3**
 ------------